Name

 Pre War

-He was a boot boy at the Priory and then a chauffer.
+He was a boot boy at the Priory and then a chauffeur.
 The family believe that he was stopped from joining up by his parents and ran away to Canada where he joined the Nova Scotia infantry, enlisting on 8th December 1914 into the Nova Scotia Regiment.
+This seems unlikely, at least the reason, because the passenger list for the Royal Edward shows that Cecil emigrated on 3 June 1913.
+In this record Cecil gave his profession as a chauffeur and claimed he was 18, when in fact he would have been 20.
+He seems to have been accompanied by Florence Weare aged 46.
+Their destination was the Port of Montreal and then Quebec.

 Wartime Service

-He was in the 26th Canadian Infantry and he had joined the Canadian forces in October 1914 as a private soldier, going to France in September 1915.
+Cecil was in the 26th Canadian Infantry and he had joined the Canadian forces in October 1914 as a private soldier (68083).
+He sailed from Halifax on 20 May 1915 on the S.S.
+Saxonia and arrived in England 9 days later.
+For some unexplained reason he forfeited 2 days pay at East Sandby on 4 August 1915.

 The London Gazette records the award of the Military Cross to "Lieutenant Cecil Weare Canadian Infantry for conspicuous gallantry and devotion to duty.
 He led his Company in the face of heavy fire of all kinds and despite strong opposition captured and consolidated the enemy trench.
 He displayed great courage and initiative throughout."